Nikolaus Harnoncourt

-Johann Nikolaus Harnoncourt or historically Johann Nikolaus Graf de la Fontaine und d'Harnoncourt-Unverzagt; (6 December 1929 – 5 March 2016) was an Austrian conductor, particularly known for his historically informed performances of music from the Classical era and earlier.
+Johann Nikolaus Harnoncourt (6 December 1929 – 5 March 2016) was an Austrian conductor, known for his historically informed performances.
+He specialized in music of the Baroque period, but later extended his repertoire to include Classical and early Romantic works.
+Among his best known recordings are those of Bach, whose 193 cantatas he recorded with Gustav Leonhardt.

 Starting out as a classical cellist, he founded his own period instrument ensemble, Concentus Musicus Wien, in 1953, and became a pioneer of the Early Music movement.
 Around 1970, Harnoncourt began conducting opera and concert performances, soon leading international symphony orchestras, and appearing at leading concert halls, operatic venues and festivals.
-His repertoire then widened to include composers of the 19th and 20th centuries.
 In 2001 and 2003, he conducted the Vienna New Year's Concert.
 Harnoncourt was also the author of several books, mostly on subjects of performance history and musical aesthetics.

 Early life

 Johann Nikolaus Harnoncourt was born as an Austrian citizen in Berlin, Germany, in 1929.
 His Austrian mother, Ladislaja née Gräfin von Meran, Freiin von Brandhoven, was the great-granddaughter of the Habsburg Archduke Johann, the 13th child of Emperor Leopold II, making him a descendant of Holy Roman Emperors and other European royalty.
 His father, Eberhard Harnoncourt, born de la Fontaine Graf d'Harnoncourt-Unverzagt, was an Austrian engineer working in Berlin who had two children from a previous marriage.
-Two years after Nikolaus's birth, his brother Philipp was born.
-The family eventually moved to Graz, Austria, where Eberhard had obtained a post in the state government (Landesregierung) of Styria.
+Two years after Nikolaus's birth, his brother Philipp was born, and also in 1931, the family moved to the Styrian capital Graz, Austria, where they took up residence in their ancestral home, Palais Meran.
+Eberhard obtained a post in the state government (Landesregierung) of Styria.

 Harnoncourt was raised in Graz, and studied music in Vienna.
 During his youth, he served in the Hitler Youth under duress, where, as he noted:

 At the Vienna Music Academy, Harnoncourt studied cello with Paul Grümmer and Emanuel Brabec, and also learned viola da gamba.